 A dental bridge places artificial teeth between two crowns to fill a gap.
 Although they can be made with many materials, usually they’re porcelain.
 Porcelain crowns can be polished to match your current teeth, leaving a nearly seamless transition that lasts up to 10 years or more with good hygiene.

 Dental bridges have benefits beyond restoring a full smile.
 The bridge helps maintain the shape of your face.
 It also prevents teeth from drifting out of place.
 The benefits aren’t only cosmetic, though.
 Bridges help restore your ability to chew and speak properly, as well as maintain a correct bite, preventing dental problems such as broken or cracked teeth.
-A dentist open on Saturday takes care of you so your issues don’t worsen.
+A dentist at Park Avenue Smiles Yonkers takes care of you so your issues don’t worsen.

 Consider the benefits between a dental bridge vs. implants and make an informed decision.
 Although dental bridge costs may be a factor in your decision, remember how long they last.
 An implant is similar in that it replaces missing teeth and restores your smile.
 But unlike a bridge, an implant requires oral surgery.

 Implants are similar to natural teeth.
 They use metal posts, inserted into your jawbone to mimic a tooth.
 It doesn’t need to hang onto nearby teeth.
-When your family dentist also has training and experience in cosmetic dentistry, like your Yonkers dentist does, you get the lowdown on the full complement of options between a dental bridge vs. implants.
+When your family dentist also has training and experience in cosmetic dentistry you get the lowdown on the full complement of options between a dental bridge vs. implants.

 Are You a Good Candidate?